andrewretherford/portfolio/README.md

 ~~- Fine tune some of the JS interactions and add more of them~~ ~~- Spend some time sourcing images for buttons and backgrounds that are more thematic and personalized~~ ~~- Add another page with details about my current activities and projects in development~~
+- Play with formatting of the project distribution chart on mobile to make it less squished
+- Adjust arrow width at all breakpoints so that they don't overlap modal content where avoidable

 ### Link to Live Page